10 Key Strategies for Effective Phone Etiquette as a Receptionist

 - 7 Tips for Creating a Welcoming and Professional Reception Area

 Tip: If you need to place the caller on hold or transfer the call, ask for their permission first and explain why it's necessary.
 Provide an estimated wait time if possible.
 Upon returning to the call or completing the transfer, thank the caller for their patience.
-This consideration minimizes frustration and shows respect for the caller's time.
+An Office Phone System with intuitive hold and transfer features can streamline this process and reduce caller frustration.

 Tip: Conclude the call with a courteous closing, such as "Thank you for calling, have a great day!"
 Ensure the caller has finished speaking and that all their concerns have been addressed before ending the call.
 A graceful conclusion leaves a lasting positive impression.